 Once you reach Kipahulu, you'll find the trailhead easy to access with a parking lot right at the start.
 Look mauka (towards the mountains), and let the excitement build!
 The lush landscape ahead sets the tone for an unforgettable day of waterfalls, nature, and beautiful views!

-Pipiwai Trail Highlights: Banyan Tree, Bamboo Forest and Waimoku Falls
+Pipiwai Trail Highlights: Banyan Tree, Bamboo Forest, and Waimoku Falls

 Many hikes in Maui are beautiful, but the Pipiwai Trail is special.
 It has changing terrain, a green rainforest, and a bamboo forest that feels like a different world.